 Instead of taking offence like I thought he would, he out right laughed at my obvious frustration with him.
 I looked at him thinking that maybe he was a little off in the head or something, because I sure didn’t say anything that funny for him to laugh so hard.

 “I don’t see any cat,” He said it in a cryptic way when he got himself controlled - after I threw him a look asking if he was nuts.
 I really didn’t like the way he implied it.
 Like I had some sort of other plan for meeting him or something.

 “I know,” I moaned ignoring his cryptic tone and clutching my hair as if I wanted to pull everything out.
 That is how frustrated I was.

 Before either of us could say anything else, something soft rubbed itself against my leg.
 Looking down, an exclamation of happiness instantly left my lips.
 For rubbing against my leg was none other than my runaway cat.

 “Saber!
 Oh thank god you’re alright!
-Carly would’ve killed me if she found out I lost you.”
-I said, scooping the little fellow into my arms.
-This time keeping a stronger hold on her so she won’t be able to dash off again if something spooks her.
+Carly would’ve killed me if she found out I lost you,” I said, scooping the little fellow into my arms.
+This time keeping a stronger hold on her so she won’t be able to dash off again if she is spooked.

 I wasn’t even lying, I truly was late.
-Mom would worry if I don’t show up at the shop soon.
+Mom would be worried if I don’t show up at the shop soon.
 So with a wave, I turned around to rush back the way I came.

 “Hey!
 What’s your surname?”
 Cam called after me.
-And without thinking I yelled back “Blake.”
+And without thought I yelled back “Blake.”

-It wasn’t until when I was already back at the flower shop I realised my mistake.
+It wasn’t until when I was already back at the flower shop I realized my mistake.
 Because my phone pinged with a Facebook notification.

 Cam Striker wants to be your friend.